gabrielcolson/blog/content/post/prisma-graphql-workshop.md

 v12.14.1
 ```

 Nice!
 We're ready to start!
-We can now create or project with the Prisma CLI.
+We can now create our project with the Prisma CLI.

 ````bash
 $ npx prisma2 init prisma-workshop